andreyorst/powerline.kak/README.md

   - `random` - randomly selects one from above.
   - `custom` - use your own separators.
 Supports both normal and thin variants.
   - `none` - no separators.
-- `powerline-theme` - change powerline theme.
+- `powerline-theme` - change powerline's theme.
-- `powerline-format` - change order of powerline parts.
+- `powerline-format` - change the ordering of modules.
-- `powerline-rebuild` - reconstruct powerline accordingly to options.
-Sometimes needed when you modify options directly.
+- `powerline-rebuild` - reconstruct powerline according to options, sometimes needed when you modify options directly.

-These options are also available for configuration:
+These **options** are also available to set, either from within a Kakoune buffer, or else in your `kakrc`:
-- `powerline_separator` - set separator via option.
+- `powerline_separator` - values are the same as those above.
 - `powerline_separator_thin` - set thin separator via option.
-- `powerline_format` - set powerline format via option.
+- `powerline_format` - available modules are:
+git, bufname, line_column, mode_info, filetype, client, session, position, lsp
-- `powerline_ignore_warnings` - this option makes powerline ignore warnings when building powerline.
+- `powerline_ignore_warnings` - makes powerline ignore warnings when building itself.
 - `powerline_shorten_bufname` - display `bufname` in three different ways:
 `full`, `short`, and `name`.

-All **powerline.kak** settings executed with commands are applied by default in context of a buffer, therefore you can have different powerlines for different buffers.
-However, a scope can be passed to these commands to set these options at the buffer, window, or global scope.
-For example, `powerline-separator global triangle` runs the `powerline-separator` command on a global scope to set the separator globally instead of in the context of a buffer.
+All **powerline.kak** settings executed with commands are applied by default in the context of a buffer;
+therefore, you can have different powerlines for different buffers.
+However, a `scope` can be passed to these commands to set these options at the buffer, window, or global scope.
+For example, `powerline-separator global triangle` runs `powerline-separator` on a _global_ scope, which applies to all buffers, instead of just the current one.

 ### Example configuration using **plug.kak**